 By their nature, "groundfish" tend to be demersal species (living on or near the seafloor), so the fisheries that target them use bottom-tending gear.
-A wealth of scientific information suggests that mobile bottom trawl gear should be expected to have the most significant impacts of all the gear used in the West Coast fisheries.
-These impacts are particularly great over hard substrate, which is the sort of habitat associated with arrowtooth flounder but not the other flatfish assessed here.
+Though the U.S. West Coast non-hake commercial groundfish fisheries use a variety of gear, including bottom trawl, longline, pot, and hook and line, the common denominator is that the gear is expected to contact the bottom during normal use.
+The potential for habitat disturbance and destruction is present for all the gear.
+A wealth of scientific information suggests that mobile bottom trawl gear should be expected to have the most significant impacts of all the gear used in these fisheries; bottom longline and trap gears may also cause damage but, being fixed gears, they do not sweep over the seafloor like trawl gear does.
 In recognition of the potential for bottom-tending gear to damage habitat, a number of spatial restrictions on gear use are in place.
 These restrictions particularly limit the use of bottom trawl gear, so they offer a degree of mitigation of bottom trawl habitat impacts.